maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Sem</translation>

 ERR
-The translation "Sem" is incorrect and unrelated to the meaning of "Inbound" as described ("An Inbound Connection from a Peer").
-"Sem" means "here" in Czech, which does not fit the context.
+"Sem" means "here" and is incorrect in this context.
+Use the standard networking term.
 Correct translation:
 Příchozí
 ```